TeamCOMPAS/COMPAS/docs/dev-git-workflow.md

 ### Fetch other branches from a remote

 If you followed the above workflow, you can verify that the COMPAS repo is a designated remote fork in your local repo, nicknamed `origin`.
-You can also see any other remote forks that you have linked from your local repo.
+You can also see any other remote forks that you have linked from your local repo:

-`git remote -v` should output something like:
+`git remote -v`

+should output something like:

 ```
 origin	git@github.com:TeamCOMPAS/COMPAS.git (fetch)